Skip to main content

 What is MCP?

-Model Context Protocol is Anthropic's open standard that enables Claude to securely connect to external data sources and tools.
-Think of MCPs as "plugins" for Claude Code.
+MCP is Anthropic's open standard for connecting Claude to external data sources and tools.
+Think of each MCP server as a plugin that grants Claude new capabilities.

 Bash